 All current registered students, faculty, and staff are required to have a UT Identification Card.
-Lost and found I.D. cards should be reported to the campus police at 3 North Dunlap.
-Replacement ID cards may be obtained from the campus police.
+Lost and found ID. cards should be reported to the Campus Police at 3 North Dunlap.
+Replacement ID cards may be obtained from campus police.
 Please call 448.6705 for location and time.

-In order to determine the identity of students, faculty, and staff, everyone is required to present their University identifications cards promptly upon request of a Campus Police officer, member of the administration or faculty of the University.
-Identification cards will not ordinarily be retained by the police; however, a card may be retained if an emergency situation exists, or if the card is needed as evidence.
-The retained card, if valid, will be returned to the student of employee as soon as possible.
-Charge for lost I.D. is \$12.00.
+To determine the identity of students, faculty, and staff, everyone is required to present their University identifications cards promptly upon request to a Campus Police officer, member of the administration or faculty of the University.
+ID cards will not ordinarily be retained by the police; however, a card may be retained if an emergency situation exists, or if the card is needed as evidence.
+The retained card, if valid, will be returned to the student or employee as soon as possible.
+Charge for lost I.D. is \$25.00.